brotkrueml/typo3-form-rate-limit/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |release| supports TYPO3 v11 LTS and TYPO3 v12.
+   The extension in version |version| supports TYPO3 v11 LTS and TYPO3 v12.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type: